Why would you want to complicate something as simple as managing emails?

 Even the set-up process has a few hassles.
 To receive all your incoming emails in Help Scout mailbox, you will have to create an auto-forwarding rule.
 You then have to repeat the same for all your teammates.
 Not ideal if you want to get started quickly.

-To make matters worse, Help Scout’s spam filters and search feature are not up to the Gmail standards.
+To make matters worse, Help Scout’s spam filters and search feature are not up to Gmail standards.
 You will see spam emails creeping into your inbox.
 The search feature is rather inconsistent – you may not get all the corresponding results for a search query.

 That’s not all, there is more bad news if you are Gmail Labels fan.
 When you connect your Gmail account with Help Scout as a team inbox, it won’t automatically import your Gmail labels.
 Instead, you will have to email their support team to get this done.

-All this will slow down your team and make customers wait for the solution — great recipe for bad customer experience.
+All this will slow down your team and make customers wait for the solution — great recipe for a bad customer experience.

 You need a good Help Scout alternative.